 In short, the most esoteric concepts fall within this understanding of Survival.
-One survives so long as he is true to himself, his family, his friends, the laws of the Universe.
-When he fails in any respect, his survival is cut down.
+One survives so long as one is true to oneself, one's family, one's friends, and the laws of the Universe.
+When one fails in any respect, one's survival is cut down.

-The end of Survival, however, is no sharp thing.
-Survival is not a matter of being alive this moment and dead the next.
+The end of Survival, however, is no sharp thing: Survival is not a matter of being alive this moment and dead the next.
 Survival is actually a graduated scale.